basicsmods/BoxingGloveMod/README.txt

 - (Done) Make it so the weapon has a random chance to change its swinganim with each swing.
 - (Done) Add stars to the icons.
 - Add a hotkey that toggles (or two hotkeys for choosing specifically) a jab punch (stab animation) vs swing punch (bat animation).
 Give the weapon different stats based on the active swingAnim (jab faster, but no knock and more push?)
-- Only reload lua when applying settings if one of our settings was changed.
+- (Done; got rid of reload entirely.
+User must reload themselves after changing drop rates for them to actually take effect.)
+Only reload lua when applying settings if one of our settings was changed.
+- (Done; but it's an in-game client-side setting rather than sandbox) Add a weapon sandbox option for the odds of a stab vs a swing.

 (Unrelated to this mod)
 - Add hotkey to cycle through containers without needing to mouse over the window.